 Class Auditions & Interviews

-This page provides information about class auditions (e.g. the acting technique sequence) and interviews for select theater classes.
+This page provides information about auditions for acting classes and interviews for select theater classes.
 For information about production and workshop auditions, please visit the Callboard.

 - Theater 10 — Fundamentals of Acting I